UF IFAS Extension

 Prevention: Making simple changes can reduce your risk of diabetes

-UF IFAS Extension agents teach diabetes prevention classes based on the National Diabetes Prevention Program (NDPP) curriculum, a community-based program that allows individuals to lower their risk for diabetes through group lifestyle classes.
-The program incorporates findings from a landmark clinical trial, the Diabetes Prevention Program funded by the National Institutes of Health and Centers for Disease Control and Prevention, which found that a structured lifestyle intervention program can help people with prediabetes cut the risk factors for developing the disease by more than half when combined with losing 5-7 percent of total body weight.
+UF IFAS Extension agents in several counties in Florida teach diabetes prevention classes using the Prevent T2 curriculum, a community-based program that allows individuals to work with other participants and a trained lifestyle coach to learn the skills needed to make lasting lifestyle changes.
+The program was adapted from the Diabetes Prevention Program, a landmark clinical trial funded by the National Institutes of Health and Centers for Disease Control and Prevention, which found that a structured lifestyle intervention program can help people with prediabetes cut the risk factors for developing the disease by more than half when combined with losing 5-7 percent of total body weight.

 - For more information, please contact Dr. Linda Bobroff, professor and Extension nutrition specialist at 352-273-3521.

 PreventT2 is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).